Black Oxide line?

 (Wisconsin)

-I make my soap using the room temp method.
-I am wanting to up the wow factor in the appearance of this bar.
+I make my soap using the room temperature method.
+I am wanting to up the wow factor in the appearance of one of my bars.

 Thank you so much.